Cubs vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Urias is set to start for the Los Angeles Dodgers on Friday against Nico Hoerner and the Chicago Cubs.
-First pitch is at 2:20 PM ET at Wrigley Field.
+The Los Angeles Dodgers and Mookie Betts will hit the field against Nico Hoerner and the Chicago Cubs at Wrigley Field on Saturday, with the first pitch at 2:20 PM ET.

-The Dodgers have been listed as -165 moneyline favorites for this matchup against the Cubs (+138).
+The Cubs have been listed as +115 moneyline underdogs for this matchup against the favorite Dodgers (-140).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.